Sagelt/beyond/text/introduction.md

   current situation.
 Their damage is equal to that die, their HP is equal to the number of sides on that die, and their armor is equal to the number of sides divided by 4 (round down).
+* The GM's structure is no longer Fronts.
+* The world is a more specific kind of fantasy, a collision of worlds and ages.
+* Hirelings, steadings, and many of the more narrow special moves are gone.

+Other than that, some bits of _Dungeon World_ (or in some cases _Apoclypse World_) remain the same:

+* Rolls are 2d6.
+On a 7+ the move says what happens.
+On a 6- the GM says what happens (and you probably won't like it) unless the move specifically calls out otherwise.
+* Damage is specified by class, not by weapon
+* You have HP.
+You lose it when you take damage.
+If you get to 0 you take your last breath.

 ## Getting Started